 \subsection{Question Distributions}

-The distribution of question categories in the BrightVQA dataset is presented in Table \ref{tab:question_distribution}.
-The dataset includes eight distinct question types, each designed to probe a different aspect of reasoning within the context of disaster-related visual information.
+The distribution of the 8 question categories in the BrightVQA dataset is presented in Table \ref{tab:brightvqa_samples}.
+Each of them is designed to probe a different aspect of reasoning within the context of disaster-related visual information.
 Among them, quantitative questions dominate the distribution, accounting for 433,792 instances.
 These questions typically involve numerical reasoning, such as estimating damage percentages or comparing the extent of destruction.
-This is followed by damage detection, comparative, and threshold categories, each contributing 325,344 questions.
+They are followed by damage detection, comparative, and threshold categories, each contributing 325,344 questions.
 These categories often require binary or ordinal reasoning, such as detecting whether damage occurred, comparing severity levels, or determining if damage exceeds a certain threshold.